DSI-Lab1/HUSPM/README.md

 # HUSPM
-This repo hosts the codes of papers related to high-utility sequential pattern mining.
+This repo hosts the codes of papers related to high-utility sequential pattern mining (HUSPM).

 ## Requirements
 Java programming language.